About Me

 Motivating all my work is a combination of both intellectual and personal curiosity, and I draw much of my inspiration from my own background and personal history.
 My first foray into research was my undergraduate thesis, which focused on an experiment I independently conducted to analyze men's responses to competitive loss in an academic setting.
 This project laid the groundwork for my ongoing research focused on contemporary masculinity and its contribution to persistent gender inequality.
 As my research on masculinity has evolved, so too have my methods and research interests.
 In addition to experiments, I began incorporating qualitative methods and data to my research on masculinity.
 Moreover, I became increasingly concerned about the impact that opioids were having on my community and those close to me.
 While I remain committed to my line of research on masculinity, I have become intellectually and personally invested in uncovering the mechanisms perpetuating the opioid crisis, as well as its impacts on families.
 As such, I have utilized my dissertation as an opportunity to explore these issues.

-Outside of my research and teaching, I continue to write/play my own music, enjoy longboarding, have been certified as a personal trainer, love dyeing my hair (probably far too often), go to tons of concerts (a lot of metal and hardcore), and I recently built my own desktop computer.
+Outside of my research and teaching, I continue to write/play my own music, enjoy longboarding, was certified as a personal trainer, love dyeing my hair (probably far too often), go to tons of concerts (mostly metal and hardcore), and I recently built my own desktop computer.
 I am also a Twitch Affiliate, where I actively stream video games and academic related stuff.
 My favorite thing, however, is getting to spend time with my wife and dogs, who offer their endless love and support.